ravikirankb/typeahead/README.md

 ## Other features

 The control provides other useful features like to ability to control the search mode, you can either search by begins or the contains criteria.
-If 'begings' is enabled then the suggestions beginning with the entered text will be displayed else if 'contains' is selected then the suggestions containing the text is displayed.
+If 'begins' is enabled then the suggestions beginning with the entered text will be displayed else if 'contains' is selected then the suggestions containing the text is displayed.

 ![Alt text](/BeginsSearch.PNG?raw=true "Optional Title")